milderhc/auto-parallelizer/README.md

 -o, -output <arg>     Output file
 -r, -reduction        Enable the for parallelization of reduction operations -h, -help             Print this message
+-v, -verbose          Print all the data found inside the source code
 ```

 ## Example